FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/release-notes/1-main-features.md

 ## 1.11 CMM Components

-This release of CMM is based on the Pike version of Monasca.
+This release of CMM is based on the Ussuri version of Monasca.

 It is based on the following middleware components: